-Schedule pay will be the total trip/run time as reflected in the Company's System Timetable in effect when the trip is made.
+Schedule pay will be the total trip time as reflected in the Company's System Timetable in effect when the trip is made.
+Stops of 30 minutes or more will remain unpaid until October 1, 2015.
 Operators must report for duty at their signon time to pre-trip and check their assigned buses, load passengers, and complete other assigned duties.
 Operators must be ready to depart on schedule and complete post-trip duties.
-A minimum rate may be established for a run(s).
+Minimum day pay may be established for specifically identified runs.